This information is about Education, Health and Care needs assessment (EHCNA). It covers:

 - other professionals who work with or support your child.

-The assessment is to see if your child or young person needs an Education, Health and Care plan (EHC plan).
+The assessment is to see if your child or young person needs an Education, Health and Care Plan (EHCP).

 When is an EHC needs assessment necessary?